Background Measurements and Simulations of the ComPair Balloon Flight

-\subsection{Event Selection}
+\subsection{Event~Selection}

-When a $\gamma$-ray or charged particle interacts in one of the detector subsystems, the subsystem will send a signal to the Trigger Module \cite{TM_Sasaki_2020}.
-We call these signals `primitives.'
-An event is defined by a unique event ID, which is created by the Trigger Module when primitives matching any of the following conditions are received from the detector subsystems.
+When a $\gamma$-ray or charged particle interacts in one of the detector subsystems, the~subsystem will send a signal to the Trigger Module~\cite{TM_Sasaki_2020}.
+We call these signals `primitives'.
+An event is defined by a unique event ID, which is created by the Trigger Module when primitives matching any of the following combinations are received from the detector subsystems within 20 $\upmu$s.

 \begin{enumerate} \item Any 2 Tracker primitives \item A single Tracker primitive and the CZT primitive \item A single Tracker primitive and the CsI primitive \item The CZT primitive and the CsI primitive \end{enumerate}